ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 This specification encourages that, when dereferenced, it provide human-readable documentation for the problem type (e.g., using HTML {{HTML5}}).
 When this member is not present, its value is assumed to be "about:blank".

 While relative URIs are allowed in "type", it is RECOMMENDED that only absolute URIs be used, to avoid confusion.
-For example, if "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both use the "example-problem" URI reference, they will identify different resources, which is counter-intuitive for many users.
+For example, if the two resources "https://api.example.org/foo/bar/123" and "https://api.example.org/widget/456" both respond with a "type" equal to the relative URI reference "example-problem", when resolved they will identify different resources ("https://api.example.org/foo/bar/example-problem" and "https://api.example.org/widget/example-problem" respectively), which is counter-intuitive for many users.

 When "type" contains a relative URI, it is resolved relative to the document's base URI, as per {{RFC3986, Section 5}}.